by Mary Faithfull, Executive Director

 DRTx receives most of its funding from federal government sources, so even a small federal budget cut impacts the number of people we are able to assist.
 In fiscal year 2012, we were honored to serve 3,761 people with individual advocacy or legal assistance, provide information and referral services to 7,930 people, distribute materials to 27,340 people, and hold 231 education and training sessions for 8,546 attendees.

-Fortunately, we will be able to continue providing services at this level for the next few months because our funding will remain level until at least March 1, 2013.
+Fortunately, we know we will be able to continue providing services at this level for the next few months because our funding will remain level until at least March 1, 2013.
 But following that date, we expect to see anywhere from a 2 to 8 percent reduction in our funding.
 In anticipation of these cuts, our board of directors and management team wisely created this year’s budget with decreased expenditures in mind.
 Thus the strategy to save money by owning our own office space.
 We’ve also been able to increase funding from non-federal sources by securing grants for special projects and services that have successfully advanced the rights of Texans with disabilities.

-Though disability rights organizations have made great strides over the past several decades, people with disabilities are still too often facing obstacles of discrimination and ignorance that keep them from experiencing full and equal participation in society.
+Though disability rights organizations have made great strides over the past several decades, people with disabilities too often are still facing obstacles of discrimination and ignorance that keep them from experiencing full and equal participation in society.
 DRTx will continue to think outside of the funding box to find new opportunities to support the vital work that we do.